 SB 986, as amended, Hernandez.
-Medi-Cal: managed care:-seniors and persons with disabilities. exemption from plan enrollment.
+Medi-Cal: managed care: exemption from plan enrollment.

 Existing law provides for the Medi-Cal program, administered by the State Department of Health Care Services, under which qualified low-income individuals receive health care services.
 The Medi-Cal program is, in part, governed and funded by federal Medicaid Program provisions.
 One of the methods by which these services are provided is pursuant to contracts with various types of managed care health plans.
-Existing law authorizes the department, in furtherance of a specified waiver or demonstration project, to require seniors and persons with disabilities who do not have other health coverage to be assigned as mandatory enrollees into new or existing managed care health plans.
-Existing law requires the department, in exercising its authority pursuant to these provisions, to, among other things, ensure that managed care health plans participating in the demonstration project provide access to out-of-network providers for new individual members and comply with continuity of care requirements, as specified.